-TAC Approved – March 26, 2015

 Align Retail Market Subcommittee Goals with TAC goals and the strategic vision of the ERCOT Board of Directors.

-Maintain market rules that support Retail Market processesthat are consistent with PURA and PUC.
+Maintain rules that support Retail Market processes and promote market solutions that are consistent with PURA and PUC.

 Support the appropriate incorporation of demand response and load participation in the Wholesale market.